abrugsch/PistormTester/README.md

 The big caveat is that they(JLCPCB assembly) don't have a 5v 7-ish MHz oscillator in their assembly catalog so that part has an LCSC part number ([C387338](https://lcsc.com/product-detail/Oscillators_Shenzhen-SCTF-Elec-S3D8-000000A20F30T_C387338.html)) but must be sourced and placed seperately.

 ### How to
-The code folder of this repo has some simple tests for checking that the address and data busses are behaving correctly. here are the instructions for using them on PiStorm.
+The code folder of this repo has some simple tests for checking that the address and data busses are behaving correctly.
+Here are the instructions for using them on PiStorm.
 For more advanced tests, see the note at the bottom of this readme.

+If you have a recent pull of the [main PiStorm repo](https://github.com/captain-amygdala/pistorm/) then you do not need to copy any files as the test files are now included in the PiStorm root folder, though you will still need to follow the build instructions below, but the code files are probably already in your PiStorm folder.
-First copy the files in the [code folder of this repo](https://github.com/abrugsch/PistormTester/tree/main/code) to your pistorm folder on your pi. (put the files in directly, not in a subfolder.)
+If not, then copy the files in the [code folder of this repo](https://github.com/abrugsch/PistormTester/tree/main/code) to your pistorm folder on your pi. (put the files in directly, not in a subfolder.)
 Run
 > ```./build_zz9tests.sh```